JHU-PL-Lab/odefa/README.md

 Requested input sequences found; terminating.
 ```

-For this command, we are interested any input sequence which let the program reach the `hidden` point inside the function `sum` wherever it's called.
+For this command, we are interested any input sequence which let the program reach the program point `hidden` inside the function `sum` no matter where it's called.
+Running the program with any input sequence in the output results in a concrete execute in which we can reach `hidden`.

 ## Unit Testing

-The unit testing is not intended to open to users and is mainly used in developing.
-We give a brief description for comprehension.
+The unit testing is not intended to used by users and is mainly used in developing.
+We give a brief description for completeness.

-`make test` run all unit testings.
+`make test` runs all unit testings.
 The directory `test` includes unit testing for different modules. `test/files.ml` tests all immediate files in `test-sources`.
-Test files follows the same syntax describe before, with an extra prologue section for testing expectation in each file.
+Test files follow the same syntax describe above, with an extra prologue section for testing expectation in each file.
+The concrete syntax is:

 ```
 e ::= (defined before)